fpereiro/backendlore/readme.md

 Since we're writing HTTP APIs, it makes sense to test them through HTTP requests.
 I use [hitit](https://github.com/fpereiro/hitit), which is a tool that triggers HTTP requests.

-My style of testing is end to end - the API is test from the outside only.
+My style of testing is end to end - the API is tested from the outside only.
 Any internals are tested through the outcomes that they provide to the routes that use them.
 If an internal is convoluted enough, it should be moved to its own module and have its own tests, but so far I haven't seen the need for this - code seems to become either an application or a [separate tool](https://github.com/fpereiro/ustack).

 Whenever a test fails, the entire suite fails.
 No errors or warnings are tolerated.
 The test suite either passes or it does not.